spierala/angular-state-management-comparison/README.md

 Checking the bundle sizes with source map explorer.

-The project uses Angular 13.1
+The project uses Angular 13.1 (based on https://github.com/DeborahK/Angular-NgRx-GettingStarted)

 See the branches for the different setups.